PeerPesa/Stellar.PeerPESA/README.md

 ## Overview

-This DApp facilitates the transfer of stablecoins from stellar wallets address to various mobile money platforms using Flutterwave.
+This DApp facilitates the transfer of stablecoins from Stellar wallet addresses to various mobile money platforms using Flutterwave.
 Below is a visual guide that walks through the entire process.

 ## User Interface